ircdocs/mission/README.md

 This section of the ircdocs.horse website contains and centralises some stuff written both lately and way back when: https://ircdocs.horse/history/

 I'm planning to extend this out a fair bit, maybe make a roughly-dated browser of maps, files, etc released, and of course link to the below lists archive when I get it online.
+For reference, here's some [FTP](https://archive.org/details/various-irc-ftps) and [WARC](https://archive.org/details/various-irc-sites.warc) backups.

 #### Usenet / Mailing List archives

 I've been collecting a bunch of mailing list and usenet archives, which I intend to collate together.
 I'm hoping to throw those online as `lists.ircdocs.horse`, but we'll see how those goes.

-As I collect the raw archives I'll be uploading them to the [Internet Archive](https://archive.org/).
+I've collected a bunch of archives already, which can be found [here](https://archive.org/details/irc.mailing.lists).
+However, I haven't post-processed them into a form where I'm happy putting them online under a subdomain yet.

 #### irc-archive